laneboysrc/rc-brake-lights/README.md

 The brake lights automatically turn on for a short, random time when the throttle goes to neutral.
 The reversing lights turn on when driving backwards.

-The light controller supports various ESC modes to ensure the lights are in sync with the way your ESC controlls the drive motor.
+The light controller supports various ESC modes to ensure the lights are in sync with the way your ESC controls the drive motor.

 The aim of the project is to make it easy to build anyone with minimal electronics knowledge. **If you are unable to build it yourself please contact [laneboysrc@gmail.com](mailto:laneboysrc@gmail.com); we'd be happy to sell you one.**